Frequently Asked Questions

 Q: Do we need to do any cleaning?

-A: Cleaning at the Olive Branch is not required.
-We would be grateful if you were to leave the property as you found it.
-Stripping the bedding from your bed the day of checkout is helpful to us, but certainly not required.
-Please take your leftover food with you and make sure all of the windows are closed.
+A: We would be grateful if you were to leave the property much as you found it.
+Stripping the sheets from your bed the day of checkout is helpful to us, but certainly not required.
+Please take your leftover food with you and remove the kitchen garbage to the dumpsters.
+You can leave the cleaning to us.

 Q: What do I need to bring?